rothiotome/very-simple-twitch-chat/README.md

     }
 }
 ```

+## Sending Chat Messages
+To send chat messages you can use the ``TwitchController.SendChatMessage("message")`` static method.
+Sending chat messages is only available when you use OAuth connection method with a Token that has writting permissions.

 > Note: Sometimes the Channel Joined event occurs a few seconds before the messages start arriving.
 Please be aware of the delay